Trajectory Modeling via Random Utility Inverse Reinforcement Learning: Introduction

 The ubiquity of GPS-enabled smartphones, automotive navigation systems connected to the Internet and traffic surveillance cameras have allowed the filtering and collection of large streams of trajectories from moving objects in real time.
 The acquired data can be used in different machine learning tasks, such as real-time detection of regularities (e.g., typical traffic flows over a road network, next location prediction in road networks) and anomalies (e.g., traffic jams), in this way aiding public or private agents in rapidly acting when confronting critical decision-making assignments in urban settings.

-In this paper, we consider the problem of modeling trajectories of vehicles in a road network which are observed by external sensors located on sparse fixed points on the roadside.
-In contrast to the majority of previous work on trajectory modeling, in which trajectories are made up of GPS traces, trajectories from external sensors are more sparse and noisy, which makes the problem of modeling trajectories more challenging \cite{cruz2020location,cruz2019trajectory}.
-While GPS traces have a high sample rate, which allows us to model trajectories as varying almost continuously over the space, external sensors are placed in fixed locations and observations from the same vehicle may be very far apart.
+In this paper, we consider the problem of modeling trajectories of vehicles in a road network which are observed by external sensors located on sparse fixed points on the street network.
+In contrast to the majority of previous work on trajectory modeling, in which trajectories are made up of GPS traces, trajectories from external sensors are more sparse and noisy, which makes the problem of modeling trajectories more challenging \citep{cruz2019trajectory,cruz2020location}.
+While GPS traces have a high sample rate, which allows us to model trajectories as varying almost continuously over the time and space, external sensors are placed in fixed locations in the street network and observations from the same vehicle may be very far apart.

-Figure \ref{fig:sensors} illustrates the distribution of 272 external sensors in the road network of the city of Fortaleza, Brazil.
-These sensors scan vehicles plates mainly with the purpose of law enforcement.
+Figure \ref{fig:sensors} illustrates the distribution of 272 external sensors in the street network of the city of Fortaleza, Brazil.
 A vehicle trajectory is made up of a sequence of time-ordered stamps corresponding to the sequence of sensors which detected the vehicle's plate.
-Figure \ref{fig:traj_sample} exhibits a vehicle trajectory sample.
+Figure \ref{fig:traj_sample} exhibits a sample vehicle trajectory.
 As can be seen, the distance of two consecutive sensors which detected the vehicle may range from a few meters to some kilometers, showing the sparseness of the observations.

-In order to model the trajectories, we leverage concepts from inverse reinforcement learning (IRL) and random utility theory.
-We assume that each trajectory is generated by a driver (an agent), who interacts with the road network (the environment) and makes decisions along the way so as to maximize her total reward while trying to reach a destination.
-At each current location in her trajectory, the driver makes the decision of the next location to go.
-However, as observers of the trajectories, we do not know exactly the reward function the driver is trying to maximize.
+Motivated by the problem of modeling sparse trajectories, we develop a novel approach which applies concepts from inverse reinforcement learning (IRL) and random utility theory.
+We assume that each trajectory is generated by a driver (an agent), who interacts with the road network (the environment) and makes decisions along the way so as to maximize the expected total reward while trying to reach a destination.
+At each current location in a trajectory, the driver makes the decision on the next location to go.
+However, as observers of the trajectories, we do not know the exact reward function the driver is trying to maximize.

+IRL applications have modeled the reward function as a parameterized deterministic function of observable features and tries to learn the parameters from observed data generated by the agents.
+As the observed behavior cannot be exactly explained by the features, IRL assumes that the agent follows a stochastic policy; nevertheless, in reality agents do not choose their actions at random.
+For example, drivers do not choose a sequence of locations during a trajectory according to chance.
+Instead, drivers act rationally according to some particular reward function whose exact features taken into account are unknown to an external observer.